-My favorite vendors at the market include Jennifer’s Allergen Free Bakery, which offers baked goods and meals that are free of the top eight allergens; Taza Chocolate (check the Taza Chocolate article), which sells my favorite locally made chocolates and chocolate drinks; and Mother Juice, which has some of the best salads I’ve ever tasted.
+My favorite vendors at the market include Jennifer’s Allergen Free Bakery, which offers baked goods and meals that are free of the top eight allergens; and Mother Juice, which has the best vegan salads in the city (I dream about their Forbidden Rice Bowl).

 Communal tables offer a welcoming place to sit and enjoy a nice lunch or dinner (sometimes with live music), and cooking classes and other programming is offered throughout the month at the KITCHEN at the Boston Public Market.
 If you’re headed to the North End or Faneuil Hall area, don’t miss this place!
 There’s really nothing else like it in Boston.